MBroadbent95/project-3-frontend/README.md

 A bug we encountered and couldn’t find a fix for in time was related to the browser url bar.
 More specifically, if you are specific with what you enter into the url bar, you can successfully navigate to the edit page of a specified piece of advice.
-The way in which the edit function was crafted, was to navigate to a new page and edit the advice based on it’s id.
+The way in which the edit function was crafted, was to navigate to a new page and edit the advice based on its id.
 Whilst we couldn’t figure out a way to block everyone except the creator of the advice from finding their way to the page if they really wanted to, they still cannot edit the advice unless their id matches the one registered on the tip.

 Future Improvements:

 We had a handful of improvements we would make had we more time to implement them, these include:
 A comments/ likes system.
 This would be beneficial to encourage more active engagement between users on the website and would provide more means by which to filter the data based on direct user feedback.
-A favourites list.
+A favorites list.
 You would need to be logged in, but a means of favoriting advice and storing it so that you can revisit it on a later date would encourage further positive UX stories.
 Expanded user profile.
 Most social websites feature far more depth in their user profiles.
 We could only program the ability to edit your profile data but there is a minimum experience users expect these days including features like profile picture, cookie/ data management, delete profile/ account.
 The possibilities are endless and we only scratched the surface here.